linroger/Wealth-of-Nations/Advanced Investments/Lecture 4- Investor Sentiment.md

 | Estimates               | 0.067       | $-5.967$   | 0.028   |
 | $t$-statistic           | $(4.632)$   | $(-3.448)$ |         |

-Overall,  these results are broadly in line with the notion that investor sentiment about future cash flow growth becomes more positive when investors have experienced a string of several years of high real payout growth.
+Overall,  these results are broadly in line with the notion that [[Lecture 4- Investor Sentiment|investor sentiment]] about future cash flow growth becomes more positive when investors have experienced a string of several years of high real payout growth.

 ### 4.3 Fund flows as sentiment indicator

-A different approach to understanding investor sentiment focuses on who is buying and selling.
+A different approach to understanding [[Lecture 4- Investor Sentiment|investor sentiment]] focuses on who is buying and selling.
 For example,  a popular view in the finance industry is that retail investors are subject to particularly strong time-variation in sentiment for stocks with little connection to stock market fundamentals.
 If this is true,  we should be able to use the quantity of stocks demanded by retail investors as a sentiment indicator.
 If retail investors' changing demand for stocks has price impact,  we should then see a connection between retail investor demand for stocks and valuation levels in the stock market.
 Under the (arguably reasonable) assumption that retail investor demand is unlikely to be driven by superior information about stock market fundamentals,  a connection between retail investor demand and valuation levels would give us further reason to suspect that timevariation in stock market valuation ratios reflects sentiment-driven deviations of stock market valuations from fundamentals.

 Of course,  a finding of a positive correlation between retail investor demand for stocks and valuation levels would not prove causation.
 For example,  it could be that high valuation levels attract retail investor demand for stocks so that causality runs in the